- Sinmi Akin-Aina, African Leadership Centre for Peace, Conflict and Development Research

 Daniel Baheta has PhD degree from the University of Kyoto Japan in African studies and International Development.
 He obtained his Master’s degree in African Education from the University of Kyoto and his honors degree from Carleton University in Political Science and Sociology.
 Currently, Daniel works with the Canadian International Development Agency (CIDA).
 He has worked at the Canadian International Development Agency since February 2006.
 As a Development Officer, he manages a portfolio of 5 operational projects (over $30 million in value), in Sudan focused around the sectors of governance, gender, education and capacity building.
 Daniel uses a range of monitoring and evaluation techniques for these projects and works with local and Canadian partners to improve the life of people in Sudan.
 He also has direct experience in negotiating and managing a variety of stakeholder need in international development.
 His accomplishments include three international publications regarding Eritrean Education, two countrywide survey reports in Basic Human Rights and Education in Eritrea and one research paper regarding the Eritrean Diasporas in Canada.
 He has advocated and helped lunched two successful human right policy campaigns in increasing awareness in girls’ education in Eritrea.
 His life experiences in Africa as citizen of Ethiopia where he was born from Eritrean parents and as a refugee in Kenya, his educational background in Europe, North America and Asia has given him chance to broaden his cross-cultural interaction with different communities and societies around the world.

-Emma Bider is a freelance editor based in Ottawa with a master’s degree in anthropology from Carleton University.
-Her thesis combined ethnomusicology and anthropology to analyze how drumming evoked a notion of home and cultural identity for Tuareg women living in Europe.
-She intends to pursue her PhD in anthropology in September 2019.
+Emma Bider is a PhD student in social and cultural analysis at Concordia and a freelance editor based in Ottawa.
+She has a master’s degree in anthropology from Carleton University.
+Her master’s thesis combined ethnomusicology and anthropology to analyze how drumming evoked a notion of home and cultural identity for Tuareg women living in Europe.
+Her current research examines how cultural relationships with landscapes affect climate change mitigation strategies.

-- Logan Cochrane, Banting Postdoctoral Fellow, Global and International Studies, Carleton
+- Logan Cochrane, Global and International Studies, Carleton University

 Christine Duff (Ph.D.
 University of Toronto) is Associate Professor in the Department of French at Carleton University.
 She specializes in literatures of the Caribbean in French, African and Afro-Canadian literatures in French and English, through a postcolonial lens.
 Her current research interests focus on Haitian literature and the writing of Canadians of Haitian descent.
 Along with a monograph (Univers intimes: pour une poétique de l’intériorité au féminin dans dans la littérature caribéenne), Christine has published articles in Studies in Canadian Literature/Études en littérature canadienne and The Journal of Caribbean Literatures, and has an article forthcoming in Voix et images.
 She is also co-editor of an essay collection on representations of the female body in francophone literatures of the Americas.